Shelton & Steele's

 CANDIDATE CODE OF ETHICS

 1. The best interest of the attorney(s) always comes first.
-Firms pay our fees, but we make clear to them the best outcome for them is the best outcome for the client - because they work out better and stay longer.
+Firms pay our fees, but in the long run, the best outcome for the attorney is the best outcome for the client - because they work out better and stay longer.

 2. We will never submit your resume or identifying material anywhere without your prior consent.
 At S&S, this is grounds for immediate termination.

 3. We won't lie to you.
 You always get both the upsides and the downsides about any position we discuss with you.